Pressure Ulcer Prevention at Home 2 Study

 We are looking for people to help with a research project about pressure ulcer prevention.
 You don’t need to know anything about pressure ulcers or research to take part.
-We are interested in what is important to individuals and how people care for themselves (or others) day-to-day.
+A previous project identified some resources that may help people to prevent pressure ulcers at home.
+In this follow-on study, we are developing and testing those resources.

 What is a pressure ulcer?

 Pressure ulcers (sometimes called bedsores or pressure sores) are patches of damaged skin and tissue.
 They are often caused by lying or sitting in one position (for example, when using a wheelchair).
-Some conditions can make it difficult for people to move around.
-They can also reduce people’s ability to feel and react to skin problems.
-Those things increase people’s risk of getting pressure ulcers.
+Some conditions can make it difficult for people to move around, which can increase people’s risk of getting pressure ulcers.
 If left untreated, pressure ulcers can become a serious health problem.

 What is the project about?